pub struct NsTable {

 §How to deduce a namespace’s byte range

-th entry in the namespace table for i>0
+If N occupies the ith entry in the namespace table for i>0 then the

-is defined as the end-index of the (i-1)
+start-index for N is defined as the end-index of the (i-1)th entry in

 the table.

-the entry would otherwise be ignored (due to a duplicate
+Even if the (i-1)the entry would otherwise be ignored (due to a duplicate

 range in the namespace table, and it eliminates the need to traverse an